 nRNTI corresponds to the RNTI associated with the GC-PDSCH transmission.

-Proposal 2.12-3rev1: For initializing sequence generator for DMRS of GC-PDCCH for MCCH/MTCH,
+Proposal 2.12-3rev1: For initializing sequence generator for DMRS of GC-PDCCH for MCCH/MTCH for broadcast,

 NID equals the higher layer parameter pdcch-DMRS-ScramblingID if it is configured in a CFR used for the GC-PDCCH for MCCH/MTCH; NID=NIDcell otherwise.

-Proposal 2.12-4rev1: For initializing sequence generator for DMRS of GC-PDSCH for MCCH/MTCH,
+Proposal 2.12-4rev1: For initializing sequence generator for DMRS of GC-PDSCH for MCCH/MTCH for broadcast,

 NID0 equals the higher-layer parameters scramblingID0 if it is configured in the DMRS-DownlinkConfig IE in a CFR used for GC-PDSCH for MCCH/MTCH; NIDnSCIDλ=NIDcell otherwise.